MrKrote/Gameplay-Mechanics/README.md

 5.HUDOverlay Widget Blueprint - > Set it ( Add HealthBar + StaminaBar to it)

 6.HealthBar -> Set it -> Add a ProgressBar to it and Create Binding and give logic.

 Get Percent + (Get)Ref To Main ( Make a variable in BP ) -> IS Valid? -> Return Node

-Ref To Main -> Get Health + Get Max Health -> float / float -> Return Node Get Player Pawn -> Cast To Main_BP -> (Set)Ref To Main -> Return Node
+Ref To Main -> Get Health + Get Max Health -> float / float -> Return Node

+Get Player Pawn -> Cast To Main_BP -> (Set)Ref To Main -> Return Node

 7.StaminaBar -> the same

+**TO TEST IT : Main_BP ( Charachter )**

+Event Graph : N key -> Set Health

+GetHealth -> float - float -> Set Health

+PROBLEM SOLVE : HUDOverlay -> Class Settings -> Force Slow Construction Path -> pipa

+**HUD C++**
+Create a Widget Blueprint for Coins and wrap the box , paste the coin icon and the Text.
+Than make a Bluprint Logic. ( Same like Health and Stamina)